phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

   {{< /tab >}}
 {{< /tabs >}}

-Notice that we had to use `declare -A user` to tell Bash that this variable should be treated as an associative array.
+You'll notice that we had to use `declare -A user` to tell Bash that this variable should be treated as an associative array, otherwise Bash cannot distinguish it from being simply an array of strings.

 # Fizz buzz